 How to Write Killer Headlines

 We’re awash with mediocre content.
-So how can you make your article stand out from the humdrum SEO fodder that has become the scourge of the Internet?
-Well, a good start is by writing a headline that grabs people by the danglies and refuses to let go until they have read every…last…word…
+So how can you make your finely crafted articles and blog posts stand out from the humdrum SEO fodder that has become the scourge of the Internet?
+Well, a good start is by writing a headline that grabs people by the danglies and refuses to let go until they have read every…last…word.

 Your headline is your salesman.
 Your headline should make people stop in their tracks.
 Your headline should be irresistible.
-Your headline should scream ‘C’mon, read me baby!’
-Yet very often, after going to great lengths creating an incredible piece of content, we treat the headline as a throwaway afterthought.
+Your headline should scream: ‘C’mon in and read me baby!’
+Yet very often, after going to great lengths creating a piece of content, we treat the headline as a throwaway afterthought.
 It’s a common and costly mistake.
 David Ogilvy sums it up best:

 “On the average, five times as many people read the headline as read the body copy.
 When you have written your headline, you have spent eighty cents out of your dollar.”